Strong Sure Screening of Ultra-high Dimensional Data with Interaction Effects: Interaction Screening using Joint Cumulants

 We form the estimated model $\widehat{\mathcal{S}}$ by choosing some cutoff $c >0$.
-Methods for choosing such a $c$ are varied [see for example \cite{FuWangDai2017}] and will not be the focus of this paper.
+Methods for choosing such a $c$ are varied (see for example \cite{FuWangDai2017}) and will not be the focus of this paper.
 Define $\widehat{\mathcal{S}}$ as follows:

-Designate the numerator of $\Rhat$ by $\tau_{j_1, j_2}$.
-We will show that $\tau_{j_1, j_2}$ is a consistent estimator of $\kappa_{3}(X_{j_1}, X_{j_2}, Y)$.
+Designate the numerator of $\Rhat$ (sans the constant $\sqrt{n}$ and the absolute values) by $\hat{\tau}_{j_1, j_2}$.
+We will show that $\hat{\tau}_{j_1, j_2}$ is a consistent estimator of the numerator of $R_{j_1, j_2}$, $\kappa_{3}(X_{j_1}, X_{j_2}, Y)$.
 The denominator of $\Rhat$ consists of (biased) sample estimators for the standard deviations of $X_{j_1}$, $X_{j_2}$, and $Y$.
 (The bias of these estimators will disappear asymptotically, however).
-It is a routine proof [see \cite{mainEffects}] to show that these estimators of the standard deviations are consistent estimators of their respective standard deviations.
+It is a routine proof to show that these estimators of the standard deviations are consistent estimators of their respective standard deviations.